 Many businesses with R&D were left battle-weary by economic impacts wrought by the COVID-19 crisis in 2020.
-As we ease back into work routines after the festive break, use these early weeks of 2021 to revisit your strategy for growth.
+As we ease back into work after the festive break, use these early weeks of 2021 to revisit your growth strategy.
 After a year when many businesses with R&D found themselves on Struggle Street, thinking about growth may seem premature.
 But it’s precisely the time to begin charting your course to a brighter future.
 Start by defining what type of growth your business needs.
 Whether it’s finding new investors, hiring key personnel or expanding your product range, knowing where your R&D expenditure needs to go will shape your growth strategy.

 2. Make plans

 With your strategy in the bag, it’s time to map out how to make it happen.
 Planning holds the key for small companies, such as start-ups or scale-ups, and big companies alike.
-Take time to consider how to optimise each component of your business so they help deliver growth.
+Take time to consider how to optimise each component of your business, so they help deliver growth.
 Make sure you update your marketing analysis to reflect the COVID-19 crisis and the post-pandemic recovery ahead.
 Start by revisiting your competitor analysis.
 Then ensure your operating plans, including your supply chains, are still fit for purpose.
-Reviewing your products and services; revising your sales and marketing plans; and getting across your business finances are vital steps too.
-This will give you clarity about which milestones you need to hit in order to grow your R&D. A clear road map provides you with greater visibility of your business and the risks and opportunities you’ll face along the way.
+Reviewing your products and services; revising your sales and marketing plans, and getting across your business finances are vital steps too.
+It will give you clarity about which milestones you need to hit to grow your R&D. A clear road map provides you with greater visibility of your business and the risks and opportunities you’ll face along the way.
 And it will also make it easier to convince investors to back you.

 3. Lift your marketing game

 We already touched on marketing planning as part of your 2021 reboot.
 In some industry sectors, markets and consumer demand changed beyond recognition last year.
 With a vaccine-led recovery on the cards, 2021 is likely to herald more challenges.
 Whenever there are developments in your business, it’s crucial to let your stakeholders know.
-That way your business and your products or services are more likely remain trusted and top of mind.
+That way, your company and its products or services are more likely to remain trusted and top of mind.
 But doing this means you’ll have to pump energy into your marketing.
 First up, define who your customers are.
-This may have changed in the past 12 months.
+They may have changed in the past 12 months.
 Don’t forget about any backers or investors you have either.
 When it comes to your business, they have skin in the game, so it’s important to keep them updated about your progress.
 Make sure you know how and where to reach all your stakeholders.
 Then roll out a plan to deliver communications, products and services to them.
 As detailed in our December blog, all things digital have taken a giant leap forward, so when it comes to sales and marketing channels, make sure you’ve kept up with the times.

 4. Out with the old, and in with the new